Typical and atypical properties of periodic Teichmueller geodesics: Local Zariski density: The Zorich conjecture

+The first part of this proof also immediately implies the first part of the proposition for strata of abelian differentials with at least one simple zero.
+We are left with showing the first part of the proposition for arbitrary strata ${\cal Q}$ of abelian differentials.

-To show the first part, let $c$ be an oriented non-separating simple closed curve on $S$ which defines the homology class $[c]$.
+Let $c$ be an oriented non-separating simple closed curve on $S$ which defines the homology class $[c]$.
 The action on homology of the positive Dehn twist $T_c$ about $c$ equals

 (Proposition 6.3 of \cite{FM12}).
-In other words, a Dehn twist acts on $H_1(S,\mathbb{Z})$ as a transvection with $[c]$.
+In other words, the Dehn twist $T_c$ acts on $H_1(S,\mathbb{Z})$ as a transvection by $[c]$.

-By \cite{KZ03}, for $g\geq 4$ the stratum ${\cal H}(2g-2)$ of differentials with a single zero consists of three connected components.
+By the main result of \cite{KZ03}, for $g\geq 4$ the stratum ${\cal H}(2g-2)$ of abelian differentials with a single zero consists of three connected components.
 One of these components is hyperelliptic, the other two components are distinguished by the parity of the spin structure they define.
-The stratum ${\cal H}(4)$ consists of two components, one of which is hyperelliptic, and ${\cal H}(2)$ is connected.
+The stratum ${\cal H}(4)$ consists of two components; one component is hyperelliptic, the second component has odd spin structure.
+The stratum ${\cal H}(2)$ is connected.

 Any component ${\cal Q}$ of a stratum with more than one zero contains a component of ${\cal H}(2g-2)$ in its closure.
 Thus following the reasoning in the first part of this proof, it suffices to find for each of the components ${\cal V}$ of ${\cal H}(2g-2)$ a train track $\zeta$ associated to ${\cal V}$ with the following property.
 Let $p\geq 3$ be an odd prime.
 Then the subgroup of $Sp(2g,F_p)$ which is generated by those transvections in $Sp(2g,F_p)$ which are images under $\Lambda_p\circ \Psi$ of Dehn twists about embedded curves $c$ in $\zeta$ with $T_c^{\sigma(c)}\zeta\prec\zeta$ $(\sigma\in \{-1,1\})$ is all of $Sp(2g,F_p)$.